-New Jobless Claims at 323K:
+New Jobless Claims Fall to Pre-Recession Levels

 Here is the opening of the official statement from the Department of Labor:

 In the week ending April 12, the advance figure for seasonally adjusted initial claims was 304,000, an increase of 2,000 from the previous week's revised level.
 The previous week's level was revised up by 2,000 from 300,000 to 302,000.
 The 4-week moving average was 312,000, a decrease of 4,750 from the previous week's revised average.
 This is the lowest level for this average since October 6, 2007 when it was 302,000.
 The previous week's average was revised up by 500 from 316,250 to 316,750.
 [See full report]

 Today's seasonally adjusted number at 304K came in below the Investing.com forecast of 315K.

 Here is a close look at the data over the past few years (with a callout for the past year), which gives a clearer sense of the overall trend in relation to the last recession and the volatility in recent months.